lovecode1/Meta-Quest-3-with-X-Plane-12--Main/README.md

 So I decided to build my own solution: a custom VR app and an X-Plane plugin.
 It’s still in development, but I already have a working proof of concept.

-If anyone is interested in trying it for free, let me know.

 The system has two parts: a dedicated Meta Quest 3 app and an X-Plane 12 plugin (it will probably work with XP11 as well, but I haven’t tested that yet).

 The plugin retrieves the headset’s pose and orientation, applies it to the X-Plane camera, and streams the simulator’s view back to the headset.
 This creates a usable 3D experience.